• Skip to primary navigation

 Instructions

-• In a large skillet over medium high heat, add a tablespoon of oil and stir in onions, peppers and olives.
+• In a large skillet over medium-high heat add oil and onions, peppers, and olives.
+Cook for 4-5 minutes, until veggies are cooked to your liking.

-• Add chopped garlic and stir.
-Cook for 1 minute.
+• Add chopped garlic and cook for an additional 30 seconds, stirring constantly.

-• Add the shredded beef to the sauce and incorporate well with sauce.
+• Add shredded beef to skillet and stir until completely coated.

 Notes